Krispy Kreme IPO: company hopes to raise some dough as DNUT debuts on Nasdaq

 - Should I buy Krispy Kreme shares or Krispy Kreme donuts?
 That’s a personal, potentially yummy, choice.

-Krispy Kreme will be an interesting stock to track today because it’s one of the few companies that has ever IPO’d twice.
+Krispy Kreme will be an interesting stock to track today because it’s one of the few companies that has ever gone public twice.
 Will its fortunes be better this time?
 Who knows?
 DNUT could either skyrocket or go down in a glaze of glory.